KxSystems/docs/docs/ml/automl/ug/proc.md

 ## Train-test split

-Once the most significant features have been selected, the data is split into a training and holdout set.
-The holdout set is required later in the process for optimizing the best model.
+Once the most significant features have been selected, the data is split into a training and testing set.
+The testing set is required later in the process for optimizing the best model.

 In order to split the data a number of train-test split procedures are implemented for the different problem types